G. Love & Special Sauce: History

 By October 1997, the group had reconciled their differences and released their third album, Yeah, It's That Easy, which along with their own work, showcased their collaboration with several other bands and musicians, including All Fellas Band, Philly Cartel, King's Court, and Dr. John.
 This soul-influenced album was more similar to their debut album than their previous release.

 Soon after G. Love & Special Sauce set out on another world tour, returning to Philadelphia in 1999 for the release of their fourth album, Philadelphonic.
 Philadelphonic was followed up with Electric Mile in 2001, an album that shows the wide-ranging influences of the trio, incorporating hip-hop, funk, psychedelica, blues, and soul in equal and ambitious measure.
 Ever the road band, Mile was followed by extensive touring.
-During this time they performed as the house band for Comedy Central's show Turn Ben Stein On, which ran from 1999–2001.
+During this time they performed as the house band for Comedy Central's show Turn Ben Stein On, which ran 1999–2001.